risk-first/website/Coding-Bets.md

 ## Spike Solutions: The New Technology Bet

-_A New Technology is a better fit for our problem than the one we're currently using_.
+##### "A New technology is a better fit for our problem than the one we're currently using."

 Quite often, someone will suggest using a new technology to either replace a poorly-performing existing technology, homegrown solution or gap in the functionality.
 But will the new technology fit?
 The answer is to try to "prove" the bet as quickly as possible using a "Spike Solution".